prokki/ext-datetime/README.md

 ### Usage

-The [ExtDateTime/DateTime](src/DateTime.php) and [ExtDateTime/DateTimeImmutable](src/DateTimeImmutable.php) classes can be used exactly like the native datetime objects.
+The classes and instances of the classes [ExtDateTime/DateTime](src/DateTime.php) and [ExtDateTime/DateTimeImmutable](src/DateTimeImmutable.php) can be used exactly like native datetime objects/classes.

+Example

 ```php
 use ExtDateTime\DateTime;